AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/GetRegionConfiguration.md

 # GetRegionConfiguration

 Obtains the open configuration information of the current region.
-The return value of the interface is for reference.
-The actual value displayed on the console and sales page shall prevail.
+The return value of the interface is full data for reference, and the actual value displayed on the console and sales page shall prevail.

 ## Debugging